-Several studies have demonstrated that carprofen has modulatory effects on both humeral and cellular immune responses.
-Data also indicate that carprofen inhibits the production of osteoclast-activating factor (OAF), PGE, and PGE, by its inhibitory effect in prostaglandin biosynthesis.
+Several studies have demonstrated that carprofen has modulatory effects on both humoral and cellular immune responses.
+5-9 Data also indicate that carprofen inhibits the production of osteoclast-activating factor (OAF), PGE1, and PGE2 by its inhibitory effect in prostagland in biosynthesis. $^{1}$

-Based upon comparison with data obtained from intravenous administration, carprofen is rapidly and nearly completely absorbed (more than 90% bioavailable) when administered orally.'
+Based upon comparison with data obtained from intravenous administration, carprofen is rapidly and nearly completely absorbed (more than 90% bioavailable) when administered orally.
 Peak blood plasma concentrations are achieved in 1-3 hours after oral administration of 1, 5, and 25 mg/kg to dogs.
-The mean terminal half-life of carprofen is approximately 8 hours (range 4.5-9.8 hours) after single oral doses varying from 1-35 mg/kg of bodyweight.
-After a 100 mg single intravenous bolus dose, the mean elimination half-life was approximately 11.
-7 hours in the dog.
-Carprofen is more than 99% bound to plasma protein and exhibits a very small volume of distribution.
+The mean terminal half-life of carprofen is approximately 8 hours (range 4.5-9.8 hours) after single oral doses varying from 1-35 mg/kg of body weight.
+After a 100 mg single intravenous bolus dose, the mean elimination half-life was approximately 11.7 hours in the dog.
+Carprofen tablets are more than 99% bound to plasma protein and exhibit a very small volume of distribution.

 Carprofen is eliminated in the dog primarily by biotransformation in the liver followed by rapid excretion of the resulting metabolites (the ester glucuronide of carprofen and the ether glucuronides of 2 phenolic metabolites, 7-hydroxy carprofen and 8-hydroxy carprofen) in the feces (70-80%) and urine (10-20%).
-Some enterohepatic circulation ofthe drug is observed.
+Some enterohepatic circulation of the drug is observed.

-INDICATIONS:

-Carprofen Chewable Tablets are indicated for the relief of pain and inflammation associated with osteoarthritis and for the control of postoperative pain associated with soft tissue and orthopedic surgeries in dogs.
+INDICATIONS: Carprofen Tablets are indicated for the relief of pain and inflammation associated with osteoarthritis and for the control of postoperative pain associated with soft tissue and orthopedic surgeries in dogs.

-CONTRAINDICATIONS:

-Carprofen Chewable Tablets should not be used in dogs exhibiting previous hypersensitivity to carprofen
+$\textbf{CONTRAINDICATIONS:} Carprofen \ Tablets \ should \ not \ be \ used \ in \ dogs \ exhibiting \ previous \ hypersensitivity \ to \ carprofen.$

-Keep out of reach of children.
+WARNINGS: Keep out of reach of children.
 Not for human use.
 Consult a physician in cases of accidental ingestion by humans.
 For use in dogs only.
 Do not use in cats.